Nurse Anesthesia Program in Simulation

-This lab simulates a home-health environment with a kitchen, living area, bed, and bathroom.
-Students can practice working with patients on activities of daily living and professors monitor students from an observation room.
+The functional living lab simulates a home-health environment with a kitchen, living area, bed, and bathroom.
+Students can practice skills and participate in simulations related to patient care in a home environment.

 NKU's Outpatient Simulation Center offers eight exam rooms that simulate a clinic or health provider's examination room.
 These rooms allow students to participate in standardized patient simulation.

 The operating room contains high tech equipment that provides programs like NKU's Nurse Anesthesia Program a realistic environment for training and simulation.